dataiku/dss-plugin-ai-art/doc/index.rst

     the *Download Stable Diffusion weights* macro.

     .. warning::
-       The weights folder must be stored on the local filesystem.
-Folders stored on remote connections (Amazon S3, Google Cloud Storage, etc) aren't supported.
+       Using a folder that's stored on the local filesystem is recommended.
+If the folder is stored on a remote connection (Amazon S3, Google Cloud Storage, etc), the weights will be downloaded to a temporary directory every time the recipe is run.

 How to use
 ==========